amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

 and benign prostatic hyperplasia: comparison of 1.5T vs. 3T MRI.
 Magnetic Resonance Materials in Physics, Biology and Medicine.
 ---------------------------------------------------------------------------------
-Dr. Amit Mehndiratta, Indian Institute of Technology Delhi, India
+If you have any queries or suggestions about this package, kindly contact Dr. Amit Mehndiratta, Indian Institute of Technology Delhi, India

 E-mail: <amehndiratta@cbme.iitd.ac.in>, <amit.mehndiratta@keble.oxon.org>.
-- If you have any queries or suggestions about this package, please do not hesitate to contact us.
 ---------------------------------------------------------------------------------
 Disclaimer: This project can be used only for research purposes.
 Authors are not liable for any clinical use of it, authors could not be held responsible.
 ---------------------------------------------------------------------------------